 Some of our favorite places to bike in Memphis:

 - Shelby Farms Greenline, a 10.65 mile protected path from East Memphis to Shelby Farms/Cordova.

 - Shelby Farms Park has several multi-use trails; they also offer bike rentals.

 - Big River Crossing, back and forth across the Mississippi River.

 - Wolf River Greenway, a series of protected paths in multiple locations in the city—see the open sections on the website.
 The Wolf River Greenway will eventually be a 26-mile connected path from Mud Island to Germantown.

 - Meeman-Shelby Forest State Park has multiple trails.

 - Stanky Creek Trail (for mountain biking).

-- The City of Memphis has list of additional bike routes, too.
+- Here's a list of additional bike routes and trails, too.